gruco0002/DelphiJSON/README.md

 <img align="right" alt="DelphiJSONLogo" src="https://github.com/gruco0002/DelphiJSON/blob/master/Logo/Logo_small.png?raw=true"></img>

+## Transition-Branch: Not for use in production, can fail tests and is often not compileable!

 # DelphiJSON
 An explicit and configurable single file JSON library for Delphi that is based on attributes and RTTI.